cmsmith25/PWA_prototype/README.md

 HTML/CSS
 Web App Manifest
 Features
-Comic-focused home page
+Comic reader-focused interface
-Navigation for new comics, personal library, and reading suggestions Franchise and character pages
+Navigation for new comics, a comic library, and reading suggestions Responsive web design
-Responsive design for mobile and desktop
+Service worker implementation
-Offline access through service worker caching
+Offline asset caching
-Cached images and application assets
-Web App Manifest for installable PWA functionality Firebase integration
+Web App Manifest
 IndexedDB integration
-Progressive Web App Features
+Firebase integration
+Offline Functionality

-The application uses a service worker to provide offline functionality.
+The application uses a service worker to support offline access.
+Selected application assets, including pages and images, are cached so that previously loaded content can remain available when the application is used without an internet connection.

-The service worker:

-Caches selected application assets
-Caches images and pages for offline use
-Handles installation and activation events
-Intercepts network requests through the fetch event Allows previously cached content to remain available when offline
+The service worker implements installation, activation, and fetch events to manage cached resources and handle network requests.

+Progressive Web App

-A manifest.json file provides the information needed for the application to function as an installable web app.
+A manifest.json file is included to provide the metadata required for the application to function as a progressive web app.

+The project also explores browser-based storage with IndexedDB and backend services through Firebase.

 Project Overview

-This project was developed as a PWA prototype with the goal of creating a digital comic reading experience that remains accessible when an internet connection is unavailable.
+This project explores the development of a progressive web app designed around digital comic reading.
+The project focuses on creating an experience that can remain useful when offline while demonstrating modern browser capabilities such as service workers, caching, web app manifests, and client-side data storage.

-The project demonstrates experience with service workers, client-side caching, web app manifests, offline-first concepts, responsive design, and integration with browser-based storage and backend services.
+The project demonstrates experience with JavaScript, responsive web development, PWA architecture, offline-first concepts, and integration with browser storage and cloud services.

-Future Improvements
-Add comic search functionality
-Add a custom application logo
-Expand styling and visual design
-Improve mobile navigation
-Add additional reading features
-Expand personalized comic recommendations